lsst-ts/ts_tma/docs/developer/ats_deployment_guide.rst

 Software deployment
 ===================
-Each hardware has different software and in some cases more than one running on it.
+Each machine has different software running on them.
 In the following section, the software is installed on the computers.

 TMA Windows